 Way 2: control virus running.

-Considering that USB device being infected with virus is a widespread situation, I recommend you take actions to try to control the automatic running of virus and Trojans in USB device (reject the access right of all accounts to USB device).
-Otherwise, after the USB device was connected to computer, the virus and Trojans will be activated automatically so as to damage data.
+Considering that it is very common for a USB device to be infected with virus, I recommend taking actions to try to control the automatic running of virus and Trojans in USB device (reject the access right of all accounts to USB device).
+Otherwise, once the USB device was connected to computer, the virus and Trojans will be activated automatically and data will be damaged.